mehrichs/nodeTutorials/README.md

 ## What will you need to use this repository?

 First and foremost you'll need a basic understanding of javascript, and node must be installed on your machine.

+## Installing Node.js

+Here are a few ways you can install Node.js on a Windows machine

+- Use the installation wizard: download at https://nodejs.org/en/ and just select options until install is done
+- If you have Chocolately package manager you can install Node.js with the following command: choco install nodejs.install